joelparkerhenderson/net-promoter-score/README.md

 * Approval categorization bins, such as "Do you want this?
 Yes / No / Maybe".

-* Scorecard grades, such as "What's your score for this, where grade A is best and grade F is worst?".
+* Scorecard grades, such as "What's your grade for this?
+Grade A is best, F is worst".

 * Loyalty sentiment, such as "How committed are you to this?
 Very / Somewhat / Not".